 Hydroxypinacolone retinoate (HPR), also known as Granactive Retinoid, binds to retinoid receptors of skin cells without needing to be converted to retinoic acid.

 Estee Lauder did a study on HPR and found that HPR had higher levels of gene transcription than retinol, retinaldehyde, and retinyl palmitate when tested at the same concentrations, but not as high as tretinoin.

 While testing has shown a reduction in fine lines and wrinkles without the irritation associated with typical retinol, most of the research that has been done on Granactive Retinoids comes from the manufacturer, Grant Industries.

 How to Interpret The Ordinary Granactive Retinoid Ingredient Lists

-It is important to understand that active percentages of Granactive Retinoids cannot be directly compared to retinol.
+It is important to understand that you cannot directly compare active percentages of Granactive Retinoids to retinol.
 It’s not like comparing apples to apples since the active ingredients are different.

 The Ordinary Retinol and Retinoids